XTLS/Xray-docs-next/docs/en/config/inbounds/wireguard.md

 > `allowedIPs`: \[ string \]

-Specifies the source IP addresses or networks that this client is allowed to send, with each item expressed in CIDR notation.
+Specifies the source IP addresses or networks that this client is allowed to send, using CIDR notation.
+The default value is `["0.0.0.0/0", "::/0"]`, meaning all IPv4 and IPv6 source addresses are allowed.

-The client's outbound `address` must be included in the corresponding server peer's `allowedIPs`.
-For example, if the client's `outbounds[].settings.address` is `["10.0.0.2"]`, this field can be set to `["10.0.0.2/32"]`.

-`allowedIPs` can contain not only the client's in-tunnel IP address, but also networks routed through that peer.
-For example, if a third-party WireGuard client acts as a gateway for `192.168.10.0/24`, that network can be included here; the client must also configure routing and enable IP forwarding itself.

-This field can be omitted when only one client is configured; the default is `["0.0.0.0/0", "::/0"]`.
-When multiple clients are configured, explicitly specify non-overlapping `allowedIPs`; otherwise, Xray cannot reliably distinguish between clients.
+Can be omitted when only one client is configured, with a default value of `["0.0.0.0/0", "::/0"]`.
+When configuring multiple clients, unlike the client-side `allowedIPs`, the `allowedIPs` here should not overlap; at best it prevents properly matching the client peer, and at worst it may prevent properly routing return packets.

 > `email`: string